A focus on strong performance

 How we consider climate change when investing

-QSuper is committed to using its strength as a large investor to directly influence the reduction of carbon emissions that contribute to climate change.
+We are committed to using our strength as a large investor to directly influence the reduction of carbon emissions that contribute to climate change.

-This commitment includes aligning the QSuper portfolios to a decarbonisation path consistent with achieving net-zero carbon emissions by 2050 in line with the Paris Agreement.
-It will support this approach both through enhanced disclosure of its own activities and use of its influence as an asset owner.
+This commitment includes aligning our portfolios to a decarbonisation path consistent with achieving net-zero carbon emissions by 2050 in line with the Paris Agreement.
+We'll support this approach both through enhanced disclosure of our own activities and use of our influence as an asset owner.

-This is consistent with our fiduciary duty to act in the best financial interests of members and with our risk-balanced strategy of maximum diversification.
+This is consistent with our fiduciary duty to act in the best financial interests of members.

-QSuper is integrating transition and physical risks into its consideration of all investment risks across asset classes.
+We are integrating transition and physical risks into our consideration of investment risks across asset classes.

 We will use our voice as a large asset owner to advocate for effective policy and business responses on climate that seek to achieve a smooth transition to a low-carbon economy and increase resilience to transition and physical risks.